QUARTERLY UPDATE

 Driven by a passion to see Christ proclaimed where He is not yet known, Chad co-founded Radius International with pioneer missionary Brooks Buser.
 Radius trains missionaries to translate the Scriptures for unreached language groups and to plant churches among some of the least-reached peoples in the world.

 Together, they also founded Missionary, an organisation that exists to inspire and equip churches and pastors to cultivate a vibrant missions culture centred on reaching the unreached with the gospel.
+In addition to his pastoral and missionary work, Chad is a respected filmmaker and speaker whose ministry combines theological conviction with practical experience.

 We are excited to welcome a distinguished group of visiting lecturers next semester.
 The year begins in August with Dr Chad Van Dixhoorn teaching on the Westminster Standards, followed by Dr David McKay introducing students to Christian Apologetics.

 In the autumn, Dr Ian Hamilton will guide students through Ancient Church History, while Dr Jon Payne will teach Reformed Spirituality, helping students cultivate both theological understanding and personal godliness.
-The intensives conclude with Dr Christopher Ash teaching Biblical Theology, tracing the unfolding message of Scripture and its fulfilment in Christ.
-We are also delighted that Jonathan Master, President of Greenville Presbyterian Theological Seminary, will be teaching in person in Oxford in January 2027.
+The intensives conclude with Rev. Christopher Ash teaching Biblical Theology, tracing the unfolding message of Scripture and its fulfilment in Christ.
+We are also delighted that Dr Jonathan Master, President of Greenville Presbyterian Theological Seminary, will be teaching in person in Oxford in January 2027.

 These intensive courses continue to be a distinctive feature of Westminster’s programme, bringing experienced pastor-theologians directly into the classroom and providing students with rich opportunities for learning, discussion and spiritual growth.